MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Status of events used in Request Tracker.

 runtime-packer:
 :   Runtime or software packer used to combine compressed or encrypted data with the decompression or decryption code.
-This code can add additional obfuscations mechanisms including polymorphic-packer, virtualiz ation or other obfuscation techniques.
+This code can add additional obfuscations mechanisms including polymorphic-packer, virtualization or other obfuscation techniques.
 This taxonomy lists all the known or official packer used for legitimate use or for packing malicious binaries.

 scrippsco2-fgc:
 :   Flags describing the sample